Guide

 guest/guestaccount when Keycloak is already sitting right there. - The HTTP edge uses token exchange.
 At the gateway, RFC 8693 swaps a user's token for one scoped to the specific downstream service it calls, so the user's identity flows through without over-sharing claims.

 - Messaging makes the broker a resource server.
 RabbitMQ validates the same Keycloak JWTs and authorizes publish and consume from the token's scopes, down to the routing key.
-The only real change is that the token travels as the AMQP connection password.
+The only real change is that the token travels as the AMQP connection credential.
+The model is identical over both AMQP 0.9.1 (Spring AMQP's classic client) and AMQP 1.0 (RabbitMQ 4's native protocol), which is the clearest proof that the security boundary lives in the token, not the transport.

 - Scopes are the through-line.
 Whether a request hits an HTTP endpoint or a service publishes a message, the same scope claim decides what is allowed.
 The enforcement point moves; the model stays the same.